 Providing proof of accommodation—that you have an adequate living space where you and your spouse can reside permanently within the UK.

-The standard fee for the Spouse entry clearance visa in 2021 is £1523 with an Immigration Health surcharge of £1872 if you want to avail a priority premium service, the fee for this service is £573.00 on top of the standard application fee.
+The standard fee for the Spouse entry clearance visa in 2022 is £1538 with an Immigration Health surcharge of £1872.
+If you want to avail a priority premium service, the fee for this service is £573.00 on top of the standard application fee.

-For in country Spouse visa extension or switch the application fee is currently £1033, the Immigration health surcharge is around £1560 and priority services are for £500-£800.
+For in-country Spouse visa extension or switch the application fee is currently £1033, the Immigration health surcharge is around £1560 and priority services are from £500-£800.

-For settlement as a Spouse of a British citizen the standard application fee is £2389.00 there is no Immigration Health Surcharge for settlement applications and applicants can also avail the priority services for settlement applications.
+For settlement as a Spouse of a British citizen, the standard application fee is £2389.00.
+There is no Immigration Health Surcharge for settlement applications and applicants can also avail priority services for settlement applications.